This post may contain affiliate links. Read my disclosure policy.

 - Season to Taste: After you prepare the salad, give it a taste and add more salt and pepper if needed.

-Potato salad will keep well in the fridge if it’s stored in an airtight container.
-It will last for up to 3 days.
+- Store it Properly: Potato salad must be refrigerated.
+It will keep well in the fridge for up to 3 days if it’s stored in an airtight container.
 Note that the texture of the potatoes will change as the salad sits in the fridge.
+Do not freeze the potato salad.

 Make it a Meal